 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a time-consuming, expensive and uncertain process that takes years to complete.
 We believe that our existing capital available to fund operations will enable us to fund our current operating expenses and capital requirements for at least the next twelve months.
-As we increase development with the IV formulation, with CMX521 for norovirus, and with our BARDA activities, we currently expect research and development expenses to trend upward modestly in 2017.
+Having finalized our 2018 plans for both oral and IV brincidofovir, as well as for CMX521 for norovirus, we currently expect research and development expenses to increase for the full year 2018 as compared to the full year 2017.
 In addition, we presently continue to provide brincidofovir for the treatment of AdV infection through our expanded access trial (Study 351) in the US and through the Named Patient Program in the EU.
 Changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
 For example, our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expected, or because the FDA or foreign regulatory authorities requires us to perform studies or trials in addition to those that we currently anticipate.
 We may need to raise additional funds if we choose to initiate clinical trials for our product candidates other than brincidofovir.
 In any event, we will require additional capital to commercialize our lead product candidate, brincidofovir.